CAPSTONE-24-25-IRON-CODER/iron-coder/docs/README.md

     - Added the option to open and close Renode
     - Added separate threads to read Renode output
     - Added another thread for state saving every 5 minutes
+- Serial monitor
+    - Added device detection from the user's system
+    - Connection status indicator and other UI responsiveness
+    - Added further error handling and input validation, as well as persistance of user input data
 # Iron Coder Work Done (Release Candidate)
 - Automate Generation of Boards
   - Users no longer need to restart the application to use their new component